AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 ### Option B: Activate to cloud

+Complete the following steps in coordination with your Adobe support team.

 - **Coordinate with Adobe** to configure a cloud delivery destination.
 - **Provide destination details** – Path, credentials, file format.
 - **Map match keys** – Select the identifier (e.g., `hashedEmail`).
 - **Define TTL and refresh cadence** – Finalized in collaboration with Adobe.
 - **Confirm delivery** – Ensure audiences are delivered and compliant.

-**Key differences:**
+### Key differences

+The following list highlights the differences between Real-Time Customer Data Platform and cloud activation options:

-- RTCDP is fully self-service and visible in Audience Portal.
+- Real-Time CDP is fully self-service and visible in Audience Portal.
 - Cloud destinations require Adobe coordination and are not visible in the UI.
-- TTL enforcement is automatic in RTCDP; manual in cloud destinations.
+- TTL enforcement is automatic in Real-Time CDP, and manual in cloud destinations.

+## Step 5: Set up measurement (optional)

+>[!IMPORTANT]
+>
+>The **[!UICONTROL Measure]** workspace is only available if the **[!UICONTROL Campaign measurement]** use case was enabled [during the connection process](../connect/establishing-connections.md#connection-settings).
+For more information about use cases, refer to the [manage projects](./manage-projects.md#project-use-cases) guide.

 >[!NOTE]
 >
->This step applies to both Brand and Publisher roles.

-## Step 5: Set up measurement (optional)

-Complete this step if your collaboration includes campaign performance analysis or attribution measurement.
+>Complete this step only if your collaboration includes campaign performance analysis or attribution measurement.

+Real-Time CDP Collaboration offers a variety of reports to measure and analyze the performance of your marketing campaigns across various channels.

 ### Configure measurement workflow